Advert icebreaker

 Prepare for the activity

-- Decide what you’ll do alongside the activity.
-You could run it during an icebreaker session, over a meal at camp or during some downtime like a snack break.
+• Decide what you’ll do alongside the activity.
+You could run it during a wide game, around a campfire, over lunch at camp or during some downtime, such as a snack break.

 Run the activity

-- Everyone should get stuck into the other activity.
-At the same time, they should talk to as many different people as possible about their word or topic.
-They should try to be sneaky, so that other people don’t notice what their word or topic is.
+4. Now, get started on the other activity.
+Make sure people have chance to interact or talk to as many different people as possible to have the opportunity to share their word or topic.
+Remind people they should try to be sneaky, so that other people don’t notice what their word or topic is.

-- After around 10 minutes (or whenever they finish their main activity), everyone should gather in a circle.
+5. After the main activity, everyone should gather in a circle.
 Can anyone guess what someone else’s word was?

-- Everyone should take it in turns to guess until they’ve figured out everyone’s words.
-Congratulate anyone who managed to get their word into conversation without anyone noticing!
+6. Let people take it in turns to guess until they’ve figured out everyone’s words.
+You should congratulate anyone who managed to get their word into conversation without anyone noticing!

-- Explain that this's like the adverts we see every day.
+7. Explain that your subtle messages are just like the adverts we see every day.
 Sometimes you get messages from seeing or hearing adverts without realising it!
-Can anyone think of any adverts they’ve seen or heard today on posters, TV, the internet or the radio?

 Reflection